prometheusresearch-archive/react-forms/docs/index.rst

 React Forms
 ===========

-React Forms library provides a set of tools for React_ to handle form rendering and validation.
+React Forms is a library of data structures and React_ components for handling forms.

-The basic example which allows you to create a form with nested fieldsets and repeated fieldsets looks like:
+The example code which creates a form with nested fieldsets and repeated fieldsets looks like:

 .. jsx::
   :hidesource: